Godot State Machine

 extends Node var fsm: StateMachine func enter(): print("Hello from State 1!") # Exit 2 seconds later yield(get_tree().create_timer(2.0), "timeout") exit("State2") func exit(next_state): fsm.change_to(next_state) # Optional handler functions for game loop events func process(delta): # Add handler code here return delta func physics_process(delta): return delta func input(event): return event func unhandled_input(event): return event func unhandled_key_input(event): return event func notification(what, flag = false): return [what, flag]

-The return statements are to suppress compiler warnings where values are unused.
+The return statements were added to suppress compiler warnings where values are unused.
 But now, by adding an underscore prefix to the input variable, it will be silently ignored.

 This code may be copied and customised for each new State.